VladimirSosnitskiy/python_watermark/README.md

 **Watermarks on python**

-This is shot project on creates watermarks in python with Pillows and python 3
+This is shot project on creates watermarks in python 3 with Pillows

 for start this use im commandline